giorgiop94/digital-garden/_notes/Memetic Virus.md

 On a smaller scale, whenever someone is feeling a certain way they spread it to other people. [[emotions are contagious]]

-Mainstream media has a huge power to spread these kinds of viruses, but today with [[Social Media]] it is much easier for anyone to spread memetic viruses.
+Mainstream media has a huge power to spread these kinds of viruses, but today with [[social media]] it is much easier for anyone to spread memetic viruses.

 Now they are much easier to spread.